agile-ts/documentation/docs/quick_start/React.md

 This ensures that the Component rerenders, whenever the State mutates, so when its value changes.
 The `useAgile()` Hook returns the current `output` of the State, in our case 'Hello World'.
 Be aware that React Hooks can only be used in Function React Components!
-For class component users we have created the [AgileHOC](../packages/react/features/AgileHOC.md).
+For class component users we have provided a Higher Order Component called [AgileHOC](../packages/react/features/AgileHOC.md) that is wrapped around the Class Component.

 ```ts
 MY_FIRST_STATE.set(`Hello World ${++helloWorldCount}`);